Berger101/Monster-Game/README.md

 Game Options
 <ul>
   <li>The game options section have five different buttons, attack, special attack, heal, surrender and start new game.</li>
-  <li>Everytime a button is clicked (except for a new game button) the monster will take it's turn and attack the player, damaging the players healthbar.</li>
+  <li>Everytime an action is made the monster will take it's turn and attack the player, damaging the players healthbar.
+Beware the monsters hit hard, so choose your next move with care.</li>
-  <li>The attack button will attack the monster depending on a random value.</li>
-  <li>The special attack button will attack the monster depending on a random value, this value is higher than a normal attack.
-This action is only available every third round.</li>
-  <li>The heal button will heal the player depending on a random value, this value will increase the players healthbar.
+  <b>Attack the Monster:</b>
+  <li>Click the "Attack" button to unleash a standard attack on the monster.
+Keep an eye on your health and the monster's health as you battle through rounds.</li>
+  <b>Special Attack:</b>
+  <li>After every three rounds, you can use a powerful "Special Attack" to deal extra damage to the monster.
+Plan strategically to maximize your impact!</li>
+  <b>Heal Yourself:</b>
+  <li>Click the "Heal" button to restore some of your health.
+Be cautious, as excessive healing might lead to a draw or even defeat if the monster is too powerful.
 This action is only available every second round.</li>
+  <b>Surrender:</b>
+  <li>If the odds seem insurmountable, you can choose to surrender and end the game.
+All buttons will be enabled, and the game will reset.</li>
+  <b>Start a New Game:</b>
-  <li>The surrender button will end and reset the game to default.</li>
+  <li>Click the "Start New Game" button to initiate a new adventure.
+All buttons will be enabled, and the game will reset.</li>
-  <li>The start new game button will end and reset the game to default.</li>
 </ul>
 <img src="assets/images/buttons.png">